Why You Need a Smart Charger: As long as you're using simple golf car batteries, actually, you don't.

 dissociating the electrolyte's water into hydrogen and oxygen.
 We'll soon see why this heat matters.

-Gassing voltage depends on the battery's design -- the composition of the positive and grids, and the chemical
+Gassing voltage depends on the battery's design -- the composition of the positive and negative grids, and the chemical

 makeup of the electrolyte.
 For a typical flooded golf car battery, it's 2.4 volts per cell (VPC) at 25° Celsius.